 - This project is divided between the Pleasant River, the Town's priority watershed, and Black Brook watersheds.
 Projects in the Pleasant River watershed require additional erosion control inspections during construction. - As part of the Phase 1 approval, the Maine DEP made a field determination dated December 18, 2018 that describes wetlands and a stream on the property.
 The 60' stream segment is shown on the plan.
-The required 75' setback should be shown on the plan. - The preliminary septic system investigation included in the April 22, 2019 notes that a minor water course (stream) is located approximately 150 feet west of the proposed disposal field E on an adjoining property and additional location data needs to be obtained to verify the setback distances. - The applicant should demonstrate that the project will not adversely impact any river, stream, or brook.
+The required 75' setback should be shown on the plan.
+The 75' setback is shown on the plan submitted October 22, 2019. - The preliminary septic system investigation included in the April 22, 2019 notes that a minor water course (stream) is located approximately 150 feet west of the proposed disposal field E on an adjoining property and additional location data needs to be obtained to verify the setback distances. - The applicant should demonstrate that the project will not adversely impact any river, stream, or brook.